13 Relationship Statistics [New 2024 Data]

 • The majority of teenagers are not sexually active.
 This is due to the age group from 13 – 19 years old.

 • The report states that almost 1 out of 3 teenagers had sex.
 But as always when surveying teens there is a bigger error rate (than we normally see), due to factors such as irrational behavior.
 Some teenagers are afraid when answering such questions that their parents in some way get to know the answer.
-So our guess is that this is a bit larger (not much, just a little bit).
+So we guess that this is a bit larger (not much, just a little bit).

 • Diving into Dating: 35% of teens aged 13-17 have tried dating, both casual and serious.
 Interestingly, 8% found their partners online, while 25% met in person.